magento/devdocs/src/guides/v2.4/coding-standards/contributing.md

 Although we try to cover as many issues as possible, it may happen that a rule that you consider important is not covered yet.
-Fortunately, you can add your own custom rules, using either PHPCS or ESLint, and contribute those to the magento-coding-standards repository so everyone can take advantage of your work.
+Fortunately, you can add your own custom rules, using either PHPCS or ESLint, and contribute those to the [magento-coding-standard](https://github.com/magento/magento-coding-standard) repository so everyone can take advantage of your work.

-To start your contribution, first fork the code and clone this fork into your local environment, then create a new branch and start adding your changes to it which, eventually, may end up merged into magento-coding-standards.
+To start your contribution, first fork the code and clone this fork into your local environment, then create a new branch and start adding your changes to it which, eventually, may end up merged into magento-coding-standard.

 ## Creating a new PHPCS sniff